-The USAC insurance policy coverage begins on the group departure date listed on the program calendar and ends approximately two days after the program end date.
+The USAC Insurance policy coverage begins upon departure from the U.S. but not more than two days prior to the program start date.
 The option to purchase travel insurance for additional time is available for students who wish to travel before or after the program dates.
-Please contact firstname.lastname@example.org or call 203-399-5509 for more information.
+Please contact email@example.com or call (203) 399-5509 for more information.

 For many students, arriving in a new country to study abroad is an exciting time full of new people and experiences.
 It can also be quite challenging to adjust to life in a new location where you don’t know anyone or speak the language well.
 While at home, students have friends, family and professional support systems for coping with mental health obstacles.
 These support systems may be more limited while abroad.